FAQs about wills

-- Pecuniary Legacy – a gift of a specified sum of money
+- pecuniary legacy – a gift of a specified sum of money.

 Personal stories like yours can be a great way to encourage others to think about supporting our future work in their wills.
 We would not make any use of this information without first getting your written consent.

 Once a will is made, it's important to keep it up to date and account for any changes in your circumstances.
-For example, you may have had a child or grandchild, or moved home, or your financial situation may have changed.
+For example, you may have married, had a child or grandchild, or moved home, or your financial situation may have changed.
 It's also advisable to reconsider the contents of your will every two–three years to make sure it still reflects your wishes.

 If you are an executor with questions on how to administer a will that includes a gift to World Cancer Research Fund, we have information that may be helpful.